mnapthine/next14-stylable/src/content/componentDocs/Popup/Popup.md

 ### Positioning

 The Popup will be positioned relative to the `triggerRef`.
+Use the `placement` prop to change the position.
+Defaults to `top`.

+### Flip

+The Popup will flip itself when approaching the edge of the screen you can disable it by setting `shouldFlip` to false.

 ### Portal